-The Parent's Responsibilities Te e parent/family will utilize strategies provided by the school to support student learning. achers and families will partner to set reasonable expectations for student academic owth.
-Parent/Family responsibilities should include: Specific activities linked to learning that parents/families will implement to support their child's learning to achieve the identified school academic goals Strategies that are linked to the school academic goals Strategies that are aligned to the school and student's responsibilities Strategies that address academic goals rather than behavioral activities An example of parent/family responsibilities could include: Families will read the class newsletters and play the word games provided for vocabulary words.
+The Tatent's Responsibilities Te The parent/family will utilize strategies provided by the school to support student learning.
+Teachers and families will partner to set reasonable expectations for student academic growth.
+Parent/Family responsibilities should include: child's learning to achieve the identified school academic goals An example of parent/family responsibilities could include: Families will read the class newsletters and play the word games provided for vocabulary words.
 Exemplar: Parents/families will ensure regular practice of vocabulary activities/strategies designed to address their child's specific learning target(s) and, with the assistance of the teacher, will monitor student growth.
-The Student's Responsibilities idents will share responsibility for their learning targets jointly established with their achers and families.
-Specific academic strategies the student will complete to be responsible for their own learning Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that address academic goals rather than behavioral activities Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that address academic goals rather than behavioral activities
+The Student's Responsibilities Students will share responsibility for their learning targets jointly established with their teachers and families.
+Specific academic strategies the student will complete to be responsible for their own learning Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that address academic goals rather than behavioral activities An An example of the student responsibilities could include: Students will bring home the class newsletter featuring vocabulary word games and will play these games at home with their families to gain practice using the vocabulary words.